 Two-factor authentications is a method of verifying the user using two different types of validity checks, often by asking for something only the user knows and something only they possess.
 Bank cards are a good example of an everyday use of 2FA where the card is something physical the user has and the pin number a secret only they know.

 At UpCloud you already have a username and a password that are something only you know.
-The second factor in authentication can be a smartphone, a personal item that almost everyone carries around with them on daily basis.
+The second factor in user authentication can be a smartphone, a personal item that almost everyone carries around with them on daily basis.
 To use your smartphone for 2FA you will need to download and install an authenticator application.
-Here are some examples of supported applications:
+Here are some examples of supported mobile applications:

 - Google Authenticator (Android/iPhone/BlackBerry)